kallaway/100-days-of-code/r2-html-log.md

 ## What I did today 93

 - created own custom element
-- added made it work with the values from an object
+- made it work with the values from an object
 - added an observer through Proxy
 - separated stylings
 - made it interact with external script